 Hello there.
-I’m Moe, a second-year PhD student in the database group at the University of Washington, Seattle.
+I’m Moe, a third-year PhD student in the database group at the University of Washington, Seattle.
 I work on discovering new techniques to accelerate and improve the reliability of data management and data science.
 My work includes graph compression methods, which enable analysis of extreme-scale graphs; automatic machine learning, which allows non-expert users to select performant machine learning models; and causal inference, which aids analysts in rejecting spurious statistical results.

 In my free time I enjoy reading, hiking and cycling.